natthamonrt/bootcamp_projects/README.md

 **R Programming**
 - OrderingPizza.R - a chatbot for taking orders of pizza restaurant with R Programming
 - PaoYingChub.R - a chatbot for playing Rock, Paper and Scissors with R Programming
-- DataTransformation.pdf - analyze data of "nycflights13" database that be transformed with R Programming
+- data_transformation.pdf - analyze data of "nycflights13" database that be transformed with R Programming
-- DataVisualization.pdf - visualize data of "diamonds" database by using ggplot2 and tidyverse packages
+- data_visualization.pdf - visualize data of "diamonds" database by using ggplot2 and tidyverse packages
-- Stats.R - analyze titanic survival prediction with R programming
+- titanic_survival_prediction.pdf - analyze titanic survival prediction with R programming
-- Web_scraping_project.pdf - webscraping static websites (top 50 imdb movies by rating and Samsung phone from SpecPhone) using rvest package
+- web_scraping_project.pdf - webscraping static websites (top 50 imdb movies by rating and Samsung phone from SpecPhone) using rvest package